|

 research provided by research groups out of China, supplement a significant

 amount of information to the current framework.
+The endeavors

 by people in and out of China have led to the emergence of a virtual China law library in